PayBas/QuickLogin/README.md

 Quick Login for phpBB 3.1
 ==========

-Extension for phpBB 3.1 that adds a simple quick login popup lightbox using JavaScript
+Extension for phpBB 3.1 that adds a simple quick login popup lightbox using JavaScript.

 ![Screenshot](screenshot.png)